 9. Build Your Support Team

 A knowledgeable fitness instructor and encouraging exercise buddies can help you feel more confident, have more fun, and stay on track when motivation dips.
-And with SilverSneakers, you’ll find both types of support, plus:

 10. Keep Moving—Not Just When You Exercise

-Even on days you can’t get to the gym or do a formal workout, there are many opportunities to move and burn calories.
+Even on days you can’t get to the gym or do a “real” workout, there are many opportunities to move and burn calories.
 And this non-exercise activity thermogenesis (N.E.A.T.) makes a difference.
-In fact, a 2005 study found that lean people expend 350 more calories per day via N.E.A.T. than overweight people.
+In fact, a 2005 study found lean people expend 350 more calories per day via N.E.A.T. than overweight people.